robotframework/robotframework/doc/releasenotes/rf-3.0.2.rst

 This release has been sponsored by the `Robot Framework Foundation`_.
 Additionally Nokia Networks has been sponsoring the work related to performance enhancements.
-Thanks also for `@cjnewman`__ for registering the Remote protocol default port.
+Thanks also for `@cjnewman`__ for registering the Remote Protocol default port.

 __ https://github.com/cjnewman